litterat/litterat-pep/README.md

   * n-field components - A list of names, types and MethodHandle which returns the value of the component.
   * export/import - Two MethodHandles which perform optional export/import of the tuple into the class.

 The library accomplishes this by creating reflection based wrappers around each of the of the data styles:

- * Constructor/Accessors - Uses byte code analysis to identify constructor parameters and accessors.
+ * Constructor/Accessors - Uses byte code analysis to identify constructor parameters and accessor.
  * Setters/Getters - Uses MethodHandle folding to generate a synthetic constructor that sets all values.
  * Records - Maps directly to Records meta data and reflection methods.